kiranjeet24/Daily-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 1-Feb-2022**
-<h3 align='center'>Introduction to Linux & Installing Ubuntu</h3>
+## Introduction to Linux & Installing Ubuntu

-<p align="justify">Linux is an open-source operating system like other operating systems such as Microsoft Windows, Apple Mac OS, iOS, Google android, etc. An operating system is a software that enables the communication between computer hardware and software.
+Linux is an open-source operating system like other operating systems such as Microsoft Windows, Apple Mac OS, iOS, Google android, etc. An operating system is a software that enables the communication between computer hardware and software.
 It conveys input to get processed by the processor and brings output to the hardware to display it.
-This is the basic function of an operating system.</p>
+This is the basic function of an operating system.

 - Download the linux distribution of your choice.
 - Creating Boot pendrive using rufus.exe in windows.